APNewsBreak: Schneiderman used campaign cash for legal bills

-NEW YORK (AP) — Former New York Attorney General Eric Schneiderman used nearly $340,000 in cash donated to his scuttled re-election campaign to pay the high-powered Manhattan law firm that defended him after he resigned amid allegations that he abused several women, according to newly filed campaign finance records reviewed by The Associated Press.
+NEW YORK (AP) — Former New York Attorney General Eric Schneiderman used nearly $340,000 in political campaign funds to pay the law firm that represented him during an investigation of allegations that he physically abused several women, according to campaign finance reports reviewed by The Associated Press.

 The practice is legal, but reform activists say Schneiderman and other politicians are exploiting lax campaign finance rules.